India vs Sri Lanka 4th ODI: Shardul Thakur ‘game ready’ for India

 “I feel, if you have the skills, you can play in any format of the game.
 It’s just about your preparations and how you cope up with the different challenges of Test cricket, ODI cricket, and T20Is.
 If you ask me, you have to evolve every time there is a change in the format,” he said.

-MS Dhoni will be playing his 300th ODI on Thursday.
-Thakur played with him during the IPL and recalled his various experiences.
+Thakur also shared his experiences of playing with MS Dhoni who will play his 300th ODI on Thursday.

 “I have always asked about his experiences.
 He always gave me his piece of mind when I asked him.
 Obviously, he’s the wicketkeeper of the team so he has seen a lot of bowlers bowling from theother end, and very closely, like what do they do in a particular situation.